-On arrival at the show you will need to report to the Show office to enter each of the classes you wish to compete in.
+On arrival at the show you will need to report to the Show office.
 Remember to take your membership cards and horse's/pony's passport with you.
-On completion of entries you will be given a number specifically for you and your horse/pony.
+All entries are done online prior to the show.
+On completion of entries you will be allocated a number specifically for you and your horse/pony.